-Registration is 2:30-5:30pm, Tuesday and 9:00-9:30am Wed-Fri.
-You only need to register once.
+Registration is 2:30-5.00pm, Monday 22nd August.
 Please do not come early.
-If you can't make it at those times, please contact the registrar at: registrar@autscape.org to arrange for your arrival.
-If you arrive earlier or later than planned, please ask at Reception for an organiser.
+If you cannot make registration before 5:00pm, please contact the registrar at: registrar@autscape.org in to arrange for your arrival.
+If you are delayed on the day, contact one of the people listed in part 3 of this information pack.